Algae Treatment at Milavec Lake

 This algae is common in shallow, warm water and water along shorelines that doesn’t have a lot of movement.
 We have all three things going on, as do most lakes.
 Blue-green algae is common in many lakes in the area throughout our region, and we are not alone in algae occurrence.
 Sometimes blue-green algae goes away without treatment at all.

-When will treatment begin?
+When did treatment begin?

-Why aren’t we testing the water first?
+Why didn't we testing the water first?

 It is evident that this algae is blue-green algae, and no matter what stage the algae is in, the treatment would be the same.
 Testing would prolong the ability to treat this immediately.